 Any time you do have Dual Energy – moving to Tri-Energy is always a winner because you use the heat pump more and the fuel fired furnace considerably less.

-Remember that integrating everything you have into a system is why ABCHybrid has developed controllers for a number of different heating configurations, always squeezing the most out of those appliances that cost the least to operate.
-In fact, running an electric furnace by measuring comfort and predicitng changes, as does the 3-FLEX controller, rather than just using temperature as a guide, can actually save you money on your utility bills in a house that has nothing more than an electric furnace.
+I am really impressed with how ABC Hybrid has developed the ability to integrate everything you have into a system with controllers for a number of different heating configurations from any manufacturer, always squeezing the most out of those appliances that cost the least to operate.
+In fact, running an electric furnace by measuring comfort and predicitng changes, as does the ABC Hybrid 3-FLEX controller, rather than just using temperature as a guide, can actually save you money on your utility bills in a house that has nothing more than an electric furnace.